dotnet/linker/docs/illink-options.md

 ## illink tool

-The illink is IL Linker version shipping with .NET Core or .NET 5.0 platforms.
+The `illink` is IL Linker version shipping with .NET Core or .NET 5 platforms.
 It's bundled with the .NET SDK and most of the options are accessible using msbuild properties but any option can also be passed using `ExtraArgs` property.